Tomcat Administration for Windows

 3. Enabling Session Replication

-4. Load Balancing Using mod_jk Connector to Apache2x Web Server
+4. Load Balancing Using mod_proxy Connector with Apache 2.4 Web Server

 Required Prerequisites